 At Ammo.com, we're passionate about two things – our customers and our freedom.
 We are committed to providing excellent service and doing our part in preserving liberties like the Second Amendment.
-That is why we are known as America's Pro-Freedom Ammo Source, and that is what sets us apart from the rest.
+That is why we are known as America's Pro-Freedom Ammo Source, and that is what sets us apart from the rest (as well as some of the cheapest ammo online).

 We Support Freedom